 Preterm birth is more common than you may think.
 In the United States, approximately 400,000 babies are born too early—or preterm—each year.6 More than 70% of all preterm births in the United States are late preterm births, a time in which important developments are still happening.7

 Babies Continue Important Development,

 Explore inside the womb through this interactive 360° video, and discover the growth you can’t see and what a baby has to gain by reaching full term.

-Important developments occur during the last few weeks of pregnancy.
-Babies need every week inside the womb to grow and develop, inside and out.2,4,5 Regardless of birth weight, babies born early are also more likely to be re-hospitalized.8 That's why getting to full term is important.
+Important developments occur during the last weeks of pregnancy.
+Babies need every week inside the womb, as the brain, lungs, and liver are among the last organs to develop.
+Regardless of birth weight, babies born early are also more likely to be re-hospitalized.8 That's why getting to full term is important.